afrind/draft-frindell-moq-chat/draft-frindell-moq-chat.md

 When a user leaves the chat, they SHOULD send an UNANNOUNCE message for their namespace.
 They also SHOULD publish an object with status END_OF_TRACK_AND_GROUP on their chat track, since they will start a new track if they rejoin.
-Finally, the SHOULD send an UNSUBSCRIBE message for any tracks they subscribed to before closing their Transport Session.
+Finally, they SHOULD send an UNSUBSCRIBE message for any tracks they subscribed to before closing their Transport Session.

 If all publishers of a given namespace disconnect from the relay abruptly, the